 If you have rich parents, don’t waste their money – at least invest it wisely!
 If you are a rich parent, don’t spoil your kids – you won’t do them any good.

-I like this book.
-It’s not one of those “just buy an apartment complex building that doesn’t suck” or “just make a business and sell it” type of books – you know, things which are just impossible without skills that take decades to develop.
+The Millionaire Next Door is a great book.
+It’s not one of those “just buy an apartment complex building that doesn’t suck” or “just make a business and sell it” type of books.
+You know, things which are just impossible without skills that take decades to develop.
 This is much more practical.

-Most people could save half of their income or more, if they just didn’t buy as many bullshit things as they’re used to, and this is a book about how to make that happen, plain and simple.
+Most people could save half of their income or more if they just didn’t buy as many useless things as they do, and this is a book about how to make that happen, plain and simple.

 Who would I recommend The Millionaire Next Door Summary to?